SoftwareHeritage/swh-provenance/README.rst

 to the top (aka from Content to Origin objects).

-The idea is to use both the compressed graph representation of the Archive (swh-graph) and a preprocessed provennce index to speed up some of the provenance queries.
+The idea is to use both the compressed graph representation of the Archive (swh-graph) and a preprocessed provenance index to speed up some of the provenance queries.